 Hillary Brown, FAIA is Professor of Architecture at the City College of New York’s Spitzer School of Architecture.
-She directs the School’s contribution to CCNY’s interdisciplinary masters program: Sustainability in the Urban Environment, developed with the Grove School of Engineering and CCNY’s Division of Science.
+She is Director of CCNY’s interdisciplinary master’s program: Sustainability in the Urban Environment, developed with the Grove School of Engineering and CCNY’s Division of Science.

-Hillary has delivered well over one hundred presentations across the U.S., as well as in Europe, Asia, and the Middle East.
-She serves on the Board of Infrastructure and the Constructed Environment under the National Research Council of the National Academies, and on the National and NYC Board of Directors of the U.S. Green Building Council.
+While Assistant Commissioner at the City of New York’s Department of Design and Construction, Hillary founded the Office of Sustainable Design in 1996, and was managing editor and co-author of the City’s internationally recognized High Performance Building Guidelines as well as its High Performance Infrastructure: Best Practices for the Public Right-Of-Way.
+Hillary has delivered well over one hundred fifty presentations across the U.S., as well as in Europe, Asia, and the Middle East.
 A 1999 Loeb Fellow at the Harvard University Graduate School of Design, she was a 2001 Robert Bosch Public Policy Fellow at the American Academy in Berlin.

 Articles / Blogs

 July 30, 2016

 November 22, 2010